khylo/CourseNotes/java/bitbucket-client/Readme.md

 # Getting Started
 This projet generates a java client from the bitbucket openapi spec.
-This document is downloaded from https://developer.atlassian.com/server/bitbucket/rest/v810/intro/ (Click on 3 dots and dowload api spec)
+This document is downloaded from https://developer.atlassian.com/server/bitbucket/rest/v810/intro/ (Click on 3 dots and dowload api spec).

+Note the first version of this appears to be 8.10

+We copied this and manually made (at this moment 1) adjustment to make it compatibile with 7.21.

 Note for the Atlassian openapi docs we have specified skipValidation as by default it was generating errors